5 Supervised learning

 Proof.
 We can decompose the mean squared error as

-To estimate the generalization error, we can simply take the sample average of the loss over the training data.
+To estimate the generalization error, we could simply take the sample mean of the loss over the training data.
 This is called the training loss or empirical risk:

-By the law of large numbers, as \(N\) grows to infinity, the training loss converges to the generalization error.
+By the law of large numbers, as \(N\) grows to infinity, the training loss converges to the generalization error (def.
+5.1).

 This allows us to compute the empirical risk minimizer: